 Breakfast: If you’re looking for a good local breakfast place, Henry’s Restaurant is a top choice!
 Henry’s has more than enough breakfast choices for people of all ages!

 Morning: Visit the Wright Brothers National Memorial and use the lesson plans to teach mathematics, history, technology and more!
-The kids will love the newly renovated museum (opening late September 2018)!
+The kids are sure to enjoy this huge part of history!